Subitizing: Bálint's syndrome

-Clinical evidence supporting the view that subitizing and counting may involve functionally and anatomically distinct brain areas comes from patients with simultanagnosia, one of the key components of Bálint's syndrome.
+Social theory supporting the view that subitizing and counting may involve functionally and anatomically distinct brain areas comes from patients with simultanagnosia, one of the key components of Bálint's syndrome.
 Patients with this disorder suffer from an inability to perceive visual scenes properly, being unable to localize objects in space, either by looking at the objects, pointing to them, or by verbally reporting their position.
 Despite these dramatic symptoms, such patients are able to correctly recognize individual objects.
 Crucially, people with simultanagnosia are unable to enumerate objects outside the subitizing range, either failing to count certain objects, or alternatively counting the same object several times.

 However, people with simultanagnosia have no difficulty enumerating objects within the subitizing range.
 The disorder is associated with bilateral damage to the parietal lobe, an area of the brain linked with spatial shifts of attention.
 These neuropsychological results are consistent with the view that the process of counting, but not that of subitizing, requires active shifts of attention.
 However, recent research has questioned this conclusion by finding that attention also affects subitizing.

 Imaging enumeration

-A further source of research upon the neural processes of subitizing compared to counting comes from positron emission tomography (PET) research upon normal observers.
+A further source of research on the neural processes of subitizing compared to counting comes from positron emission tomography (PET) research on normal observers.
 Such research compares the brain activity associated with enumeration processes inside (i.e., 1–4 items) for subitizing, and outside (i.e., 5–8 items) for counting.

 Such research finds that within the subitizing and counting range activation occurs bilaterally in the occipital extrastriate cortex and superior parietal lobe/intraparietal sulcus.
 This has been interpreted as evidence that shared processes are involved.
 However, the existence of further activations during counting in the right inferior frontal regions, and the anterior cingulate have been interpreted as suggesting the existence of distinct processes during counting related to the activation of regions involved in the shifting of attention.

 Educational applications

 Historically, many systems have attempted to use subitizing to identify full or partial quantities.
-In the twentieth century, mathematics educators started to adopt some of these systems, as reviewed in examples below, but often switched to more abstract color-coding to represent quantities up to ten.
+In the twentieth century, mathematics educators started to adopt some of these systems, as reviewed in the examples below, but often switched to more abstract color-coding to represent quantities up to ten.

 In the 1990s, babies three weeks old were shown to differentiate between 1–3 objects, that is, to subitize.
 A more recent meta-study summarizing five different studies concluded that infants are born with an innate ability to differentiate quantities within a small range, which increases over time.
 By the age of seven that ability increases to 4–7 objects.
 Some practitioners claim that with training, children are capable of subitizing 15+ objects correctly.